Cherreads

 I don't need you.
 If you try to get on my way, I'll kill you.

-That hateful look in the eyes of the man I once loved.
+Then I saw that hateful and disdain look in the eyes of the man I once loved.

 Eyes that used to soften when they met mine.

-And the reflection of the girl he once loved—
+But now… The reflection of the girl he once loved was gone.

 Like all those years were just a mistake that he is trying to forget.